Dancing

 “And we danced all night, and you can try to change my mind”

-“Danced in the kitchen, chased me down through the hallway”
+“Dance in the kitchen, chase me down through the hallway”

 “I remember you dancing before bedtime, then jumping on me, waking me up”